Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-13-getting-started.md

 * Add [additional features]({{ site.baseurl }}/features/subscriber-key.html) included in the SDK for all accounts.
 * Add optional purchased features such as [Rich Push]({{ site.baseurl }}/rich-push/rich-push-overview.html) and [Location Services]({{ site.baseurl }}/location/geolocation-overview.html).

-Thsi documentation contains all of the information required to integrate the Journey Builder for Apps SDK in your mobile apps.
+This documentation contains all of the information required to integrate the Journey Builder for Apps SDK in your mobile apps.

 ##Source Code and Other Information